funkypozzy/firmware/README.md

 ## Customised OpenIPC firmware for IVG G6S (GK7205V300 + Sony IMX335) with the wifi/SD board IPC-38x38-WIFI-IF V1.02 - ATBM603x

-This branch based on OpenIPC firmware is specific for IVG G6S (GK7205V300 + Sony IMX335) with the wifi/SD board IPC-38x38-WIFI-IF V1.02 - ATBM603x (see following images of the board):
+This branch, based on OpenIPC firmware, is specific for IVG G6S (GK7205V300 + Sony IMX335) with the wifi/SD board IPC-38x38-WIFI-IF V1.02 - ATBM603x (see following images of the board):

 ![01](https://github.com/user-attachments/assets/023cc734-7e30-40a9-97f6-a4408ba3ab03)
 ![02](https://github.com/user-attachments/assets/26a63724-caa8-4dd7-91f2-a11ff5306fbe)